KyleGospo/docs.bazzite.gg/src/Gaming/Hardware_compatibility_for_gaming.md

 ![Vulkan Command](https://github.com/user-attachments/assets/ccca14ca-3001-4aa6-bf47-e0dcbdb73936)

-Try using [Proton-Sarek](https://github.com/pythonlover02/Proton-Sarek) if your have hardware that can utilize Vulkan 1.1 or later.
+Try using [Proton-Sarek](https://github.com/pythonlover02/Proton-Sarek) if your have hardware that can utilize Vulkan 1.1, but not newer Vulkan versions.

+### GPUs Without Vulkan Support

 However if your GPU does not support Vulkan at all then you must use an older Proton version (Proton 3, 4, or 5) and use this **launch option for most Steam games**: